metinc/APA102_Pi/README.md

 This branch is still "work in progress"!
 Currently, it does work with a number of limitations:

 * Right now the Python code runs on my Mac, not on the Raspberry Pi!
 It may or may not work on the Pi itself, I have not tested this yet.
-* The LED strip update is very slow.
-I have an issue open here: https://github.com/RPi-Distro/python-gpiozero/issues/650
+* The LED strip update is slower, compared to the Adafruit library.
 * Most of the documentation (README and inline comments) are not updated to reflect the changes